AndreiMoraru123/ContextCollector/README.md

 The vocabulary is, of course, built on the COCO annotations available for the images.

-:point_right: The important thing to know here is that each vocabulary generation can (and should) be customized.
+The important thing to know here is that each vocabulary generation can (and should) be customized.
 The instance will not simply add all the words that it can find in the annotations file, because a lot would be redundant.

 For this reason, two vocabulary "hyper-parameters" can be tuned: